Bacall to Arms: Analysis

 The film reuses animation from an earlier short, She Was an Acrobat's Daughter (1937) by Friz Freleng.
 Like its 1930s predecessor, the film depicts a noisy movie audience member which disrupts the screening.
 In this case the noisy audience is represented by the wolf-whistling and howling of a wolf in the audience.
 The film uses caricatures of Humphrey Bogart and Lauren Bacall, who attempt to act out the scene from To Have and Have Not (1944) in which they first kiss, and her character's advice on how to whistle.
 Bogart eventually shoots the disruptive wolf from the movie screen, though the film within a film never properly ends.
 The short is one of two parodies of Bogart from the Warner Bros.
 Cartoons studio.
 The other was Slick Hare (1947), where restaurant customer Bogart demands "fried rabbit" from Elmer Fudd, setting up a plot where he chases after Bugs Bunny.

 The film functions as a tribute to Bacall and her sexual attractiveness.
 It was probably produced to promote the release of an upcoming feature film, The Big Sleep (1946).
 The film conflates two scenes from To Have and Have Not, the scene where the protagonist are introduced to each other and the whistle scene.
 In the original film, Bogart cleans a fishing reel.
 In the parody, he cleans a .45 caliber handgun.
 In a reference to Bacall's "hotness", when her caricature crosses the floor, she leaves a trail of flames behind her.
-While the film within a film is black-and-white, making it the last Warner Bros. cartoon in black-and-white, the flames are red and yellow.
+While the film within a film is black and white, the flames are red and yellow.
 When she asks for a light, the Bogart caricature offers her a blow torch.
 She easily catches it and uses the torch to light her cigarette.